Baháʼí–Azali split: After the split

 Eventually Baháʼu'lláh was recognized by the vast majority of Bábís as "He whom God shall make manifest" and his followers began calling themselves Baháʼís.
-By 1908 there were probably from half a million to a million Baháʼís, and at most only a hundred followers of Subhh-i-Azal.
+By 1908 there were probably from half a million to a million Baháʼís, and at most only a hundred followers of Subh-i-Azal.
 Subh-i Azal died in Famagusta, Cyprus in 1912, and his followers are known as Azalis or Azali Bábis.
 MacEoin notes that after the deaths of those Azali Babis who were active in the Constitutional Revolution in Iran, the Azali form of Babism entered a stagnation from which it has not recovered as there is no longer any acknowledged leader or central organization.
-Current estimates of Azalis are that there are no more than a few thousand.
+In the 2000s, estimates of the number of Azalis were no more than a few thousand.
 The World Religion Database estimated 7.3 million Baháʼís in 2010 and stated: "The Baha'i Faith is the only religion to have grown faster in every United Nations region over the past 100 years than the general population; Baha'i(sic) was thus the fastest-growing religion between 1910 and 2010, growing at least twice as fast as the population of almost every UN region."
 Baháʼí sources since 1991 usually estimate the worldwide Baháʼí population at "above 5 million".
-See Baháʼí statistics.